 What Behavior Indicates “Cat Bullying”?

 Aggressive territorial behavior can take many forms.
-For most pet parents, they will see one cat attacking the other, but you should also look out for “food guarding” behavior.
+For most pet parents, they will see one cat attacking the other, but you should also look out for “resource guarding” behavior.

-If you free feed your cats then there’s a good chance that the aggressor could be stopping the other cat from eating.
-They could even be stopping them from using the litterbox!
+If you free feed your cats then there’s a good chance that one cat could be stopping the other cat from eating.
+They could even be stopping them from using the litter box, or using toys like the cat tree.

 While in most cases, the bully rarely causes serious injury to the weaker cat, this behavior can add stress to your other cat’s life which can impact their health.